Gardening for Birds

 With a little planning, your landscape can include some favorite foods for our feathered friends.

 You can provide food for birds by planting species with berries, seeds, and fruits and filling your bird feeders with high quality seed.
 Many birds feed on the berries and fruits of native plants like holly, American beautyberry, and red mulberry, so try planting a few of these.
+We go into much more depth in the article Bird-Friendly Plants.

 To keep hummingbirds happy, also include nectar-producing plants like firebush and shrimp plant.
 Read more in our article on Hummingbird Gardens.

-Bird feeders are mutually beneficial—they provide food for the birds and the enjoyment of watching wildlife to you.
+Bird feeders are mutually beneficial — they provide food for the birds and the enjoyment of watching wildlife to you.

 Your bird feeder can be designed to attract either a variety of species, or just one.
 Select a tube, nectar, fruit, or hopper feeder, depending on the type of birds you're interested in seeing.
 Offer seeds in traditional tube-style feeders to attract small birds, or use a hopper-style feeder for larger birds like blue jays and grosbeaks.